ChrisForti/express-snippet-box/README.md

 ## getting started

-1. First you want to clone the repository **HTTPS**`git clone https://github.com/ChrisForti/express-snippet-box.git` **SSH** `git clone git@github.com:ChrisForti/express-snippet-box.git`
+1. First you want to make sure you are in a directory, within your file system.
+That you would like to house this repo, and then clone the repository.
+   **HTTPS**`git clone https://github.com/ChrisForti/express-snippet-box.git`
+   **SSH** `git clone git@github.com:ChrisForti/express-snippet-box.git`